codingMustache/codingMustache/README.md

 ## Joke of the Day

-I was thinking about moving to Moscow but there is no point Russian into things.
+Where was the Declaration of Independence signed?

+At the bottom!

 ## Daily Trivia

-What five letter word is the motto of the IBM Computer company?
+America Online (AOL) started out as which of these online service providers?
- 1. Think
+ 1. Quantum Link
- 2. Pixel
+ 2. Prodigy
- 3. Logic
+ 3. CompuServe
- 4. Click
+ 4. GEnie

 <details>
   <summary>Answer</summary>
-  Think
+  Quantum Link
 </details>